lbttim/Hidranti/readme.md

 - **Secure Login:** Ensures only authorized users can access and modify hydrant data.
 - **Optimized Performance:** Fast loading and smooth user experience.

+## Usage & Impact

+- **Replaced Paper Inspections:** HIDRANTI has modernized hydrant inspections, replacing traditional paper-based reporting.
+- **Used by Firefighting Units:** The app is currently used by **more than 20 firefighting units**.
+- **In Use Since:** 2023, supporting firefighting teams in daily hydrant inspections.
+- **Hydrant Inspections:** Each year, **over 7,000 hydrants** are inspected using HIDRANTI, ensuring safety and compliance.
+- **Who Uses It:** Firefighters and municipal teams rely on HIDRANTI to track, manage, and maintain hydrants efficiently.

 ## Screenshots

 | Main Page (Stats) | Hydrants Map | Hydrants List | Hydrant details | Hydrant Inspection Form |